 6. Appreciate that what’s bothering you is not risk itself but your uncertainty as to the degree of it.

-The problem you face as you try to plan a vacation is that you don’t know what your risk is or how safe one country is versus another.
+The problem you face as you try to plan a vacation is that you don’t know what your risk is or how safe one country (or concert venue) is versus another.
 We try to weigh the risk of one destination over another by looking at the historical record of violent incidents there.
 What’s tricky right now is that we don’t know how relevant the historical record is.
 Will the future be different than the past?
 We don’t know.
 Even when you can’t know the degree of risk, though, you can…

 7. Lessen those risks you do have some control over.